bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

     spnego.login.server.module  = spnego-server
     spnego.prompt.ntlm          = true
     spnego.logger.level         = 1
-    spnego.preauth.username     = <username>
+    spnego.preauth.username     = **username**
-    spnego.preauth.password     = <password>
+    spnego.preauth.password     = **password**
 ```

-<username> and <password> shoud be replaced with the domain account and password to use to pre-authenticate to on the Domain controller acting as Kerberos Key Distribution Center.
+`username` and `password` shoud be replaced with the domain account and password to use to pre-authenticate to on the Domain controller acting as Kerberos Key Distribution Center.
 `spnego.login.client.module` and `spnego.login.server.module` property values should match the login contexts set in `login.conf` for Tomcat or the security domain names set in `standalone.xml` for Wildfly (spnego-client and spnego-server by default).
 Note that for Wildfly, the properties `spnego.krb5.conf` and `spnego.login.conf` are not used as already set in the file satndalone.xml

-Make sure to set your principal user name and password.
+Make sure to set your principal username and password.

 6. In the tenant_engine folder of each existing tenant: `<BUNDLE_HOME>/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_engine/`,
     edit the file **bonita-tenant-sp-custom.xml** to uncomment the bean passphraseOrPasswordAuthenticationService: